RedHatGov/rhmap-workshops/docs/www/4.2/default/nodejs_weather_module.md

 {% highlight Javascript %}
 //http://api.openweathermap.org/data/2.5/weather?q=washington,united%20states&appid=f6892c041e7d03a3165bbe815ceba731
 {% endhighlight %}
+This comment contains the appid which is used for this api.
+We have created an account on openweathermap so we can use their api.

 Since we will be querying outside this mBaaS service we will need to import a new requirement.